Key takeaways

 - Timestamping and audit logs that can be reviewed later

-Why tooling choices matter
+Why tooling choices matter:

 How Docupilot supports eIDAS-aligned document workflows

 Meeting eIDAS expectations is easier when document creation and signing are handled as a single, connected workflow.
 This is where Docupilot fits naturally.
-It integrates with 1000+ apps through Zapier and Make, including tools like Google Drive, DocuSign, and Airtable ensuring compliance-focused contract operations.

-Built for structured, compliant document creation
+Built for structured, compliant document creation:

-- Templates keep contract language, clauses, and formatting consistent
+- Templates keep contract language, clauses, and formatting consistent — conditional logic removes the hand-edited clauses and pricing mistakes that weaken document integrity

 - Version control helps track what changed and when

-Supports trust-focused signing workflows
+Supports trust-focused signing workflows:

 - Documents move from generation to signing without breaking context